RaoAkif/Quran/README.md

 > This Quran App gets Videos of all thirty Paras of the Holy Quran from YouTube.
 I made this App for my father.
 He wanted to watch a specific Playlist of Holy Quran with ease, because he is not in with the technology devices.

+## Using external API
+Rails Quran API fetching implementation is at [fetch-data_from_rails-api](https://github.com/RaoAkif/Quran/blob/fetch-data_from_rails-api) branch

 ## Built With